You Deserve Better: 5 Signs It’s Time to Break up With Your Old Bank

 This sweetheart knows how to treat their special someone right:

 - Chime Bank: Chime has a neat get-paid-early feature.
-When you enroll in direct deposit with your Chime Spending account, your paycheck gets posted two days early.
+When you enroll in direct deposit with your Chime account, your paycheck gets posted two days early.
 Total win when rent’s due.
 Thanks for lookin’ out for me.

 Learn more about the best bank promotions here.